AsahiLinux/docs/Home.md

 Asahi Linux is still in very early alpha stages.
 Lots of hardware components are not functional yet!
-Check out the [[Feature Support]] page first, and if you still want to give it a go, see the blog post for the alpha installer and folowing updates adding support for more devices and haardware:
+Check out the [[Feature Support]] page first, and if you still want to give it a go, see the blog post for the alpha installer and folowing updates adding support for more devices and hardware:

 * https://asahilinux.org/2022/03/asahi-linux-alpha-release/
 * https://asahilinux.org/2022/07/july-2022-release/